rafacancian/rac-b3invest/README.md

 - [JUnit]: Unit Test
 - [Spock]: A wonderful Groovy framework for behavior-driven Development-BDD test
 - [Lombok]: Annotations helper library
-- [H2]: A very fast database embedded for tests
+- [H2]: A fast database embedded for tests
 - [Redis]: A open source in-memory data structure store used as a database and cache
 - [Swagger]: Swagger open source and pro tools have helped millions of API developers, teams, and organizations deliver great APIs.
 - [Docker]: The most famous container engine used to execute the B3Invest project with their external dependencies